7 Brutal Realities regarding Arrest

 Most cases in Japan, both civil and criminal and the corresponding punishments are largely effected by paying some sort of restitution or fine.

-A relatively simple assault charge can avoid prosecution by offering a payment to the victim, perhaps 20,000 US or 2,000,000 million yen and a formal, written apology.
+A relatively simple assault charge, a fist fight with some broken noses in a commercial establishment, can avoid prosecution by offering a payment to the victim, perhaps 10,000 US or 1,000,000 million yen and a formal, written apology.

 “You don’t count your money, when your sittin’ at the table.”